ChinaNetCloud/brt/README.md

 1.4.
 Symfony dependencies this project was developed with version 3.3.

-1.5 Need to install http://wkhtmltopdf.org/ for export PDF
+1.5.
+Need to install [wkhtmltopdf](http://wkhtmltopdf.org/) for export PDF.

 Before you proceed, please make sure these steps those dependencies are installed and working correctly.